jacobbweber/jacobbweber-github.io/_posts/2024-1-4-AWX-on-k3s-or-minikube.md

 ### PVs on Minikube

 Reading the minikube documentation, it supports Persistent Volumes of type `hostPath` out of the box.
-By default they are mapped to a directory inside the running minikube instance `/data*` is one of the default directories, which I decided to utilize.
+By default they are mapped to a directory inside the running minikube instance, `/data*` is one of the default directories, which I decided to utilize.

 I did read a little on using `minikube mount` to mount local host storage to the minikube instance.
 Something I wanted to note for future projects, but for now I was fine with leaving the data in the minikube vm.